Rules and regulations are changing fast, Take Care is here to help.

 Can I visit Lake Tahoe?

 Leisure travel is now permitted in both California and Nevada.
-While recreation areas and businesses in the Tahoe-Truckee Region are opening, expect limited operations and restricted use.
+Although you should ask yourself, “should I travel?”.
+While recreation areas and businesses in the Tahoe-Truckee Region are open, expect limited operations and restricted use.

 Check with your state or county for the latest information regarding openings and travel restrictions, and know before you go.